openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 #### Cluster Image Registry Operator

 For image registry a [storage backend config decision](https://github.com/openshift/cluster-image-registry-operator/blob/99474318db709a6d17d06468b90cdf0dc0fd2b87/pkg/storage/storage.go#L157) is platform specific.
-With the "None" platform type CIRO goes into no-op state, which means that no registry won't deploy in such case.
+With the "None" platform type CIRO goes into no-op state, which means that no registry will be deploy in such case.
 The image registry configures with EmptyDir storage for unknown platform type at the moment.

 Image Registry storage options might be configured to use PVC-backed or external storage systems